 How to dual-boot Windows 11 and Linux on your PC

-Microsoft is preparing to release Windows 11 later this year, and so far, it looks like a major improvement over Windows 10.
+Windows 11 is now rolling out to PCs around the world, and if you’ve read our Windows 11 review, you know we recommend the upgrade from Windows 10.
 It has a brand-new visual design that’s more consistent and attractive, and it includes some big new features like support for Android apps.
 As good as it may be though, it doesn’t necessarily fit every workload or preference.
 What if you prefer Linux or need it for certain tasks?
 In this guide, we’ll show how you to set up your PC so you can dual-boot into either Linux or Windows 11 whenever you want.

 For this guide, we’re assuming you already have Windows installed on your PC, since that’s the case for most people.
 We’ll go through the necessary steps to create a partition and install Linux on it to dual-boot.
-So to follow along, you’ll need a Windows 10 (or Windows 11) PC, a USB flash drive (8GB or more) for installation media, and another external storage method to back up your data in case anything goes wrong.
+So to follow along, you’ll need a Windows 11 (though the same steps will work on Windows 10) PC, a USB flash drive (8GB or more) for installation media, and another external storage method to back up your data in case anything goes wrong.

 As a reminder, Windows 11 is still under development and can be unstable.
 You can follow the latest Windows 11 updates on our update tracker.
 Also, make sure your PC is compatible with Windows 11 first.
 Once that’s done, we can focus on installing Linux for dual-booting.